 - Create an offline MEW wallet, on a secure PC which is not connected to the internet (e.g. boot Linux ISO from a read-only DVD).
 You can alternatively download the latest release from Github, switch off your wifi/disconnect your ethernet cable, unzip the file, double click the index.html page and run the website offline.
 This is not as secure, but it is more convenient.

 - Print out the wallet details (this will have the private key, a QR code for the wallet address, and another QR code for the private key).
 The private key must be kept secret, no matter what.
 This is what allows you to control the funds.
 Having the private key = ownership of the funds in a wallet.

 - Send a small amount of Ether to the new address.
+Do not send a large amount for the first transaction.
 This is to test that you have the correct details (if you bought on Coinbase, use their iOS or Android app to scan the QR code of the paper wallet).
 The Ether should show up in the wallet within a few seconds (use etherscan.io to search your new address).
 Sadly, a common problem is users having a typo in the address, in which case the funds are lost forever.